-1. Indicato Do asylum seekers located at t wish so in practice?
-NGOs and UNHCR effective access to NG With difficulty Os and UNHCR if they 2.
-Do asylum seekers in detention wish so in practice? n centres have e effective access to NGC s and UNHCR if they 3.
-Do asylum seekers accommod effective access to NGOs and I (excluding borders) have
+Indicators: A Access to NGOs and UNHCR 1.
+Do asylum seekers located at the bowish so in practice? and UNHCR if they ☑ No 2.
+Do asylum seekers in detention cen wish so in practice? ccess to NGOs a difficulty nd UNHCR if they ☐ No \ 3. effective access to NGOs and UNH CR if they wish so in ccluding borders) have

 Border procedures have so far not been in use in Slovenia.
 Irregular migrants are only present at the border police stations for a short time (rarely longer than 24 hours) before they are either referred to the asylum procedure or returned to the country of arrival.
-During that time they very rarely contact NGOs and the UNHCR.
+During that time, they very rarely contact NGOs and the UNHCR.
 Cases when they would not be allowed to do so have not been detected.

-Asylum applicants who are imposed detention are located in the Aliens Centre in Postojna.
+Asylum applicants who are detained are located in the Aliens Centre in Postojna.
 All sections of the centre have payphones that can be used by detainees for both incoming and outgoing calls.
-In practice detainees are also allowed to use regular landline phones by the centre staff if they do not have money for the payphone and need to make important calls, especially regarding their asylum and detention cases.
+In practice, detainees are also allowed to use regular landline phones by the centre staff if they do not have money for the payphone and need to make important calls, especially regarding their asylum and detention cases.
 The detainees are also allowed to meet with visitors during appointed hours in accordance with the daily schedule.
-Same as nearly all other asylum applicants, detained asylum applicants are represented in the first-instance procedure by PIC, whose lawyers are available to them over phone and can visit them in person, if required.
+As with nearly all other asylum applicants, detained asylum applicants are represented in the first-instance procedure by PIC, whose lawyers are available to them over phone and can visit them in person, if required.